MicrosoftDocs/biztalk-docs/biztalk/core/configure-the-feature-pack.md

 > - Used with Software Assurance (SA), OR
 > - Running [!INCLUDE[btsBizTalkServerNoVersion_md](../includes/btsbiztalkservernoversion-md.md)] in Azure using an Enterprise Agreement
 >
-> The feature packs are not available for any other [!INCLUDE[btsBizTalkServerNoVersion_md](../includes/btsbiztalkservernoversion-md.md)] edition (Standard and Branch editions), or any other [!INCLUDE[btsBizTalkServerNoVersion_md](../includes/btsbiztalkservernoversion-md.md)] previous version (2013 R2, 2013, 2010 and so on).
+> The feature packs are not available for any other [!INCLUDE[btsBizTalkServerNoVersion_md](../includes/btsbiztalkservernoversion-md.md)] edition (Standard and Branch editions), or any other [!INCLUDE[btsBizTalkServerNoVersion_md](../includes/btsbiztalkservernoversion-md.md)] version (2013 R2, 2013, 2010, and so on).

 ## Download and install

 The feature packs are cumulative.
-So when you install feature pack 3, you also get the features and updates in feature packs 2 and 1 as long with the latest cumulative updates.
+So when you install feature pack 3, you also get the features and updates in feature packs 2 and 1.
+You also get the latest cumulative updates.

 * Download the [!INCLUDE[bts2016_md](../includes/bts2016-md.md)] [Feature Pack 3](https://aka.ms/bts2016fp3).